|Guide||♦||29 Triplogs||4 Topics|

 This loop hike in the upper Pinal Mountains makes use of an old utility line road, the Telephone Trail, and the Sixshooter Trail.
-The utility line road (which is really more of a trail), marks the route of an underground phone and power line.
+The utility line road (which is more of a trail) marks an underground phone and power line route.

 With a minimum elevation of 6400 feet and plentiful shade, this loop makes a good summer hike.
 Good boots are helpful for the numerous steep and rocky sections.